 If you’re looking for something fun to do locally, Salem is home to Canobie Lake Park, a fun amusement park with a wide range of rides that appeal to all ages.
 A water park is included with admission.
 My 3- and 9-year old kids love it there.
 In fact, I wrote an article about why you should get season passes to Canobie Lake Park.

 Salem NH Shopping

 Salem is the ideal location for great shopping.
 Route 28 is a large street filled with shops and businesses that will fulfill your every want and need.
 From Barnes and Nobles to Home Depot, Salem really does cover the fullest range of stores.
 The Rockingham Mall has plenty of shopping with stores like Pandora, Sephora, Lululemon, Vera Bradley, and so many more.
 The best part about shopping in Salem is that it’s in tax-free New Hampshire.
 All of these factors make Salem a shopaholic’s dream.

 I love exploring farmers’ markets to learn about an area and meet local people.
 The Salem farmer’s market is open year round every Sunday morning.

-As of 2021, I’m excited for the development of Tuscan Village, which is sure to bring many businesses and job opportunities.
+The new Tuscan Village brings many businesses and job opportunities.
 It’s a Renaissance of the area that started with the removal of an old racetrack located near the Rockingham Mall.
 The development will include restaurants, stores, hotels, entertainment and housing.
-Here’s a fly-over video of what’s in the works for 170-acre Tuscan Village:

 Outdoor Activities in Salem NH